Ted M. Dawson: Career

 Dawson began work at The Johns Hopkins University School of Medicine, where he was made assistant professor in the Department of Neuroscience in 1993 and in the Departments of Neurology and Neuroscience in 1994.
 In 1996, he became an associate professor in the Departments of Neurology and Neuroscience and Graduate Program in Cellular and Molecular Medicine, as well as the co-director of the Parkinson's Disease and Movement Disorder Center.
 In 1998, Dawson became the director of the Morris K. Udall Parkinson's Disease Research Center of Excellence, a position he currently holds.
 Still at The Johns Hopkins University School of Medicine, Dawson achieved a professor position in the Departments of Neurology and Neuroscience in 2000.
 Dawson was a founder and director of the Neuroregeneration and Repair Program at the Institute for Cell Engineering in 2002 and is now the director of the institute.
 In 2004 he was named the inaugural Leonard and Madlyn Abramson Professor in Neurodegenerative Diseases in the departments of Neurology and Neuroscience at The Johns Hopkins School of Medicine.

 He served as the chairman of the scientific advisory board of the Bachman-Strauss Dystonia and Parkinson Foundation.
 He serves on scientific advisory board (SAB) of the CurePSP.
 He serves on the Advisory Council of Aligning Science Across Parkinson's and the executive scientific advisory board of the Michael J. Fox Foundation.
 He is also a member of numerous editorial boards, including the Journal of Clinical Investigation and Cell.
 He was a founder of AGY Therapeutics.
 He is a founder and is on the scientific advisory board of Neuraly and Valted Seq, Inc.

 In 2022 he was named to the National Academy of Inventors.

+Neuraly and Valted Seq

+Neuraly, a Johns Hopkins startup based in Germantown, Maryland, develops drugs for Parkinson's disease and other neurodegenerative disorders.
+It works on NLY01, "a long-acting glucagon-like peptide-1 receptor agonist that penetrates the brain and has shown promise as a neuroprotective agent".
+The 2018 Series A funding round was backed by Korean companies and funds such as D&D Pharmatech, Smilegate Investment, InterVest, LB Investment, Magna Investment, Geon Investment, Dongkoo Bio&Pharma as well as two American venture capital funds Octave Life Sciences, and Maryland Venture Fund.
+According to Parkinson News Today, Neuraly and Valted Seq together with Precision Molecular, and Theraly Fibrosis, function as the four branches of Korean company D&D Pharmatech.